 Issue 12 | 2015

-Around this time 25 years ago is when I discovered Bobby Madness' art, on the cover of Crimpshrine's "Quit Talkin' Claude" record.
+It was in 1989 when I first discovered Bobby Madness' art on the cover of Crimpshrine's "Quit Talkin' Claude" record.
 The scene is of the band - Aaron, Jeff and Paul - hanging out on a deteriorating and graffiti-covered monolith at the Emeryville mudflats.
 As the silhouette of the San Francisco skyline looms across the bay, a distant factory emits billowing, dark clouds of smoke across the sky over a darkness on the horizon.
 Aaron and Paul are standing, hands in pockets, with forlorn faces.
 Jeff is sitting with his guitar and a frustrated look on his face as if he is attempting to master a complicated riff, with little success.
 A grim scene to be sure, yet one in which seems appealing, no matter how bleak and desperate.

 As I followed Bobby's comics in Cometbus and later in Mad Soul, that theme was always prevalent.
 When Bobby took the reader out on the street with him he always translated "down and out" into romantic and attractive.